 Problem resolved?
 Yes.

 Total Wait Time: ~2 hrs.

 Apart from it, I had contacted their support a few more times.
-Only in one of those, I could get an almost instant reply.
+In one of those, I could get an almost instant reply.

-So, when your site goes down, there is no choice other than waiting in the queue to get a reply or fix it yourself if possible.
+So, when your site goes down, there is no choice other than to wait in the queue to get a reply or fix it yourself if possible.